simbioses/cdxuserman/resources/OBIB_Deployment_Instructions.md

 ## Deploying OBIB

-To deploy a new OBIB or redeploy an update of OBIB, execute the deploy provision from the folder Vagrant VM is installed using the following command:
+To deploy a new OBIB or redeploy an update of OBIB, execute the deploy provision from the folder where Vagrant VM is installed in, using the following command:

 ```
 $ vagrant provision --provision-with deploy